Support our project to restore the song of life in our Ocean!

-We know there are other tremendous philanthropic and government sponsored projects creating amazing media material and scientific insights – we hope to partner with many of them – however, what is missing currently is a co-ordinated, dedicated organisation whose central aim is to take this material and provide an education-focused distribution platform for its dissemination and actively engaging with those who matter most in education, the teachers and their students.
+There are other tremendous philanthropic and government sponsored projects creating amazing media material and scientific insights – we intend to partner with many of them – however, what is missing currently is a co-ordinated, dedicated organisation whose central aim is to take this material and provide an education-focused distribution platform for its dissemination and actively engaging with those who matter most in education, the teachers and their students.
 Science seems to have lost its identity of discovery through adventure, while cold sterile laboratories are not inspiring or engaging.
 We need to rekindle this spirit of adventure in science, to make children want to tune in to what’s happening.
-A tall ship, free, under sail on the ocean, is as much a symbol of adventure as it is a marine research facility.
+Sailing ships, free, under sail on the ocean, is as much a symbol of adventure as it is a marine research facility.
 It will be the focus of our foundation, its identity, and it will inspire students to participate in our work.
 It will help make education active, living and exciting exploration instead of a passive assimilation of data.
-Everywhere the ship docks it will give occasion for a scientific event, increasing awareness of our work.
+Everywhere the vessels dock will give occasions for scientific events, increasing awareness of our work.
 Students will be able to participate in research on board, bringing their studies to life in a life-changing experience.
-As a sailing ship and working facility with a minimal carbon footprint, our platform presents itself clearly as part of the solution not a part of the problem.
+Our sailing boats, as working facilities have minimal carbon footprints so our platform presents itself clearly as part of the solution and not a part of the problem.
 It will showcase green tech in operation in the real world on a daily basis.
 Theory put into practice.
-The Blue Ocean ship also affords us an unparalleled level of autonomy, where we can study what we want where we want without the possible constraints of another organisation’s agenda or the special interests of their funding stream.
+The Blue Ocean Watch boats also afford us an unparalleled level of autonomy, where we can study what we want where we want without the possible constraints of another organisation’s agenda or the special interests of their funding stream.

-In keeping with our philosophy, our ship will travel between locations under sail whenever conditions allow.
+In keeping with ourphilosophy, our boats will travel between locations under sail whenever conditions allow.

 LETTERS OF SUPPORT